Why Stone Works Best for Monochrome Kitchen Schemes

 Balance of Shades

 Try not to equally balance your black and white tones.
 This creates too much contrast and makes the space appear cluttered.
-Your dominant shade will often be reflected in your choice of stone worktop.
+Your dominant shade will often be reflected in your choice of stone for the worktop.
 Marble countertops provide a beautifully elegant white, with or without the trademark graining that different variations offer.
-Or for a more textured appearance of the surface, granite offers a wealth of both light and dark options.
+For a more textured surface appearance, granite offers a wealth of both light and dark options.

 Use of Light

-The amount of natural light from which your kitchen benefits will have a bearing over which stone works best for your monochrome scheme.
-As horizontal surfaces such as worktops catch the light easily, you can target these for your lighter tones.
-So if natural light in your kitchen is limited then look at a predominantly white scheme using sparkling quartz.
-A dark focussed scheme can work for kitchens that are abundant in natural light but it’s a bold look.
-To avoid flatness in the design choose a textured work surface such as granite.
+The amount of natural light from which your kitchen benefits will have a bearing on which stone works best for your monochrome scheme.
+As horizontal surfaces such as worktops, catch the light easily, you can target these for your lighter tones.
+So, if natural light in your kitchen is limited, then look at a predominantly white scheme using sparkling quartz.
+A dark, focused scheme can work for kitchens that are abundant in natural light, but it’s a bold look.
+To avoid flatness in the design, choose a textured work surface, such as granite.

 Coloured Accessories